Iron Won’t Turn On? 6 Quick Fixes to Get It Working

 Inspect the power cord for any signs of damage

-Modern irons have an auto shut-off feature that kicks in after a period of inactivity.
-This could be:
+I find that most modern irons have an auto shutoff feature that kicks in after a period of inactivity, such as:

-• Leaving the iron vertically on the heel rest for more than 8 minutes while it is switched on
+• Leaving the iron vertically on the heel rest for more than 8 minutes while switched on.

-To get your iron back on its feet again you will have to deactivate auto shut-off mode.
-Deactivating this safety feature is quick and easy and will allow you to use the iron again normally.
-To do so, simply shake the iron back and forth a couple of times.
-Or, if your iron has an ON/OFF button, press the button.
+You will have to deactivate auto shutoff mode to get your iron back on its feet.
+Deactivating the safety feature is quick and easy and will allow you to use the iron again normally.
+To reactive auto shutoff mode, simply shake the iron back and forth a couple of times.
+Alternatively, if your iron has an ON/OFF button, press the button.

 unattended iron